 How Much Is A 3D Printer?

-Aside from the final cost of 3D printer, I highly recommend that you also consider the electricity costs, maintenance costs and shipping costs.
+I also recommend that you consider the electricity costs, maintenance costs and shipping costs.
 You can make money from industrial 3D printers but take note that they are more expensive and they require maintenance.

 So, you should decide what type of 3D printing machine to get.
-To give you an overview of 3D printing prices, here are the different 3D printer categories including their cost.
+To give you an overview of 3D printing prices, here are the different 3D printing categories including their cost.